 On that note, the cylinder of the unit is mounted horizontally.
 And the shape of the cylinder makes it look a lot like a bottle jack, which is lying on its side.

-How To Use A Floor Jack On A Jeep Wrangler
+6 Steps To Use A Floor Jack On A Jeep Wrangler

-Step One: Read the Owner's Manual First
+Step 1: Read the Owner's Manual First

 Before anything else, you will need to go through the manual.
 Why?
 Each of the jack is different.
 And they will have a different using procedure.
 For example, you can learn the general process of how to release a floor jack, but what you have learned might not apply to your model.